-For example, the Food and Drug Administration has already approved six medicines that target an immune system pathway called PD-1, including Keytruda and Opdivo, and more are on the way.
+For example, the Food and Drug Administration has already approved six medicines that target a specific immune system pathway, including Keytruda and Opdivo, and more are on the way.

 A large number of clinical trials are testing these drugs in different tumor types or in combination with other therapeutics.
 While readouts have been compelling in areas such as kidney cancer, there are concerns that other potential therapies may not get enough attention.

 "You have all these companies trying to support their share price because they have to have an immunotherapy drug out there in the market," Joseph Unger, a biostatistician and health services researcher at the Fred Hutchinson Cancer Research Center, told BioPharma Dive.

 As a result, they're "collectively slowing down the development of this class of drugs by having too many drugs that are really the same thing in too many clinical trials."